lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 # Architecture and Message Formats {#Architecture}

-According to {{I-D.ietf-lamps-csr-attestation}}, a CSR can contain multiple AttestationStatements and multiple certificates for validating those AttestationStatements.
+According to {{I-D.ietf-lamps-csr-attestation}}, a CSR can contain multiple `AttestationStatements` and multiple certificates for validating those `AttestationStatements`.
 This document describes how an end entity can use CMP, EST, or CMC to request a nonce from the RA/CA for a specific type of Evidence to be included in the CSR.

 The end entity sends a nonce request message with the following fields:

-- len: In this OPTIONAL field, the end entity can specify the desired length of the requested nonce in bytes as a value between 8 and 64.
+- `len`: In this OPTIONAL field, the end entity can specify the desired length of the requested nonce in bytes as a value between 8 and 64.
-- type: In this OPTIONAL field, the end entity can specify the type of the reqInfo structure.
+- `type`: In this OPTIONAL field, the end entity can specify the type of the reqInfo structure.
-- reqInfo: If type is set, this OPTIONAL field MUST contain the type-specific content that the RA/CA requires to generate respInfo.
-If type is not set, reqInfo MUST also be omitted.
+- `reqInfo`: If type is set, this OPTIONAL field MUST contain the type-specific content that the RA/CA requires to generate respInfo.
+If type is not set, `reqInfo` MUST also be omitted.

 The RA/CA can return the requested nonce in a nonce response message together with information specific to the generation of the Evidence.

 The nonce response message has the following fields:

-- nonce: This field MUST contain the nonce if the RA/CA is able and willing to provide it.
+- `nonce`: This field MUST contain the nonce if the RA/CA is able and willing to provide it.
 If a specific length was requested, the RA/CA SHOULD provide a nonce of that size.
 If the RA/CA doesn't need a freshness proof, the nonce MUST be an empty or zero-length string.
-- expiry: In this OPTIONAL field, the RA/CA can specify the validity period of the nonce in seconds as an integer value.
+- `expiry`: In this OPTIONAL field, the RA/CA can specify the validity period of the nonce in seconds as an integer value.
 The nonce can be used during this period; the response therefore needs to be conveyed promptly.
-- type: In this OPTIONAL field, the RA/CA can specify the type of the respInfo structure.
+- `type`: In this OPTIONAL field, the RA/CA can specify the type of the `respInfo` structure.
 The type in the nonce response message is defined by the type in the nonce request message.
-- respInfo: If type is set, this OPTIONAL field MUST contain the type-specific content requested by the end entity for generating the Evidence.
-If type is not set, respInfo MUST also be omitted.
+- `respInfo`: If type is set, this OPTIONAL field MUST contain the type-specific content requested by the end entity for generating the Evidence.
+If type is not set, `respInfo` MUST also be omitted.

-This document does not further specify the content of the reqInfo and respInfo structures; those structures must be defined elsewhere.
+This document does not further specify the content of the `reqInfo` and `respInfo` structures; those structures must be defined elsewhere.
 Each definition must assign an object identifier and specify the exact content of the corresponding field.
-The definition of the reqInfo structure must also specify the type of the expected respInfo structure.
-The message structure and the reqInfo or respInfo structures can use different encodings.
-For example, an ASN.1 message can contain reqInfo or respInfo encoded as JSON, if necessary.
-The reqInfo structure may be used to provide the required information to the Relying Party to route the nonce request to the appropriate Verifier when multiple verifiers are supported.
-The respInfo structure may be used to convey Generic Information Elements ({{Section 6 of I-D.ietf-rats-reference-interaction-models}}) such as Attesting Environment IDs and Claim Selection.
+The definition of the `reqInfo` structure must also specify the type of the expected `respInfo` structure.
+The message structure and the `reqInfo` or `respInfo` structures can use different encodings.
+For example, an ASN.1 message can contain `reqInfo` or `respInfo` encoded as JSON, if necessary.
+The `reqInfo` structure may be used to provide the required information to the Relying Party to route the nonce request to the appropriate Verifier when multiple verifiers are supported.
+The `respInfo` structure may be used to convey Generic Information Elements ({{Section 6 of I-D.ietf-rats-reference-interaction-models}}) such as Attesting Environment IDs and Claim Selection.